 Teaching in South Korea is a FREE program that offers some of the best benefits packages for English teachers in the world.
 High salaries, free housing, paid vacation and contract completion bonuses are only some of the many advantages of participating in this Teach in Korea program.

-Greenheart Travel has been selected by the South Korean Ministry of Education, Science and Technology and the South Korean National Institute of International Education to offer this program to qualified candidates.
+Greenheart Travel has been an official recruiter for EPIK for over 6 years!
+We were selected by the South Korean Ministry of Education, Science and Technology and the South Korean National Institute of International Education to offer this program to qualified candidates.
 All expenses are absorbed by the South Korean government in support of its goals to foster international education and cross-cultural understanding.
-No teaching experience is required.

 - Free program – no program fee